Greedy matroid base packings with applications to dynamic graph density and orientations: Introduction

 \subsection{Summary of our results}

 The main contribution of this paper is a systematic study of greedy base packing in matroids.
-It turns out that the packing algorithm can be viewed as instance of the Frank-Wolfe algorithm applied to the problem of minimizing the norm over $\|x\|^2$ over the base polytope $P_B$ of a given matroid; this was recently observed in~\cite{Harb:ESA23} for graphic matroids.
-Using this connection, we give a simple proof of the following result that characterizes the ideal loads vector. \begin{theorem} There exists a vector $x^*=\lim_{k\rightarrow+\infty}x^k$.
-This vector minimizes $\sum\limits_e \varphi(x_e)$ over $P_B$ for any convex function $\varphi : \mathbb{R} \to \mathbb{R}$.
+It turns out that the packing algorithm can be viewed as instance of the Frank-Wolfe algorithm applied to the problem of minimizing the norm $\|x\|_2^2$ over the base polytope $P_B$ of a given matroid; this was recently observed in~\cite{Harb:ESA23} for graphic matroids.
+Using this connection, we give a simple proof of the following result that characterizes the ideal loads vector.
+As before, $x^1, x^2, \ldots$ is a sequence of vectors of relative element loads in the greedy base packing. \begin{theorem} There exists a vector $x^*=\lim_{k\rightarrow+\infty}x^k$.
+This vector minimizes $\sum\limits_e \varphi(x_e)$ over the base polytope $P_B$ for any convex function $\varphi : \mathbb{R} \to \mathbb{R}$.
 In particular, (1) $x^*$ is the projection of zero onto $P_B$, i.e. the point in $P_B$ that minimizes $\|x\|_2$; (2) $x^*$ minimizes the $p$-norm of $x$ over $P_B$, for any $ 1 < p < \infty$. \end{theorem} Note, it was recently proved in \cite[Theorem 6.3]{panigrahi_arboricity} that $x^*$ maximizes the entropy $H(x) = \log (n+1) - \frac{1}{n+1} \sum\limits_e x_e \log x_e$ over $P_B$ (in the case of graphic matroids).
 This follows immediately from the result above, since the function $\varphi(t)=t \log t$ is convex.

 We give convergence bounds for the sequence of edge loads $x^k \to x^*$, in terms of objective functions $\|x\|_2$ and $\|x\|_p$: \begin{theorem} After greedily packing $k$ trees, we have

 where the $o(1)$ function corresponds to $k \to \infty$. \end{theorem} Using a generic analysis of the Frank-Wolfe method,~\cite{Harb:ESA23} recently showed that $\|x^k-x^*\|_2 \le \varepsilon$ after $k=\Theta(\frac{m\log(m/\varepsilon)}{\varepsilon^2})$ steps.
 This can be seen as a corollary of the above theorem (see Corollary \ref{cor_quanrud_like} and the remark after it).